anthonyjdella/rcs-unlocked/README.md

 Output: `Content SID: HX4f5dd3d8824daa877df42546f2fdd6a9`

-Next, send the message to a user.
+Next, send the package or a la carte menu to the user.

 <details>
   <summary>Click to view the code</summary>